Post job

 A crew foreman coordinates the daily activities in a construction site to ensure that operations adhere to deadlines, budgets, and quality standards.
 They serve as the point of contact for supervisors, clients, and construction workers.
 They are also in charge of managing construction schedules, conducting assessments and evaluations, hiring staff, training staff, monitoring supplies, and ordering materials.
 Additionally, they must enforce safety regulations.

 These skill sets are where the common ground ends though.
-An equipment operator responsibility is more likely to require skills like "loaders," "asphalt," "safety rules," and "math."
-Whereas a crew foreman requires skills like "good communication," "bucket truck," "construction projects," and "safety equipment."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an equipment operator are more likely to require skills like "loaders," "asphalt," "safety rules," and "math."
+On the other hand, a job as a crew foreman requires skills like "good communication," "bucket truck," "construction projects," and "safety equipment."
+As you can see, what employees do in each career varies considerably.

-Crew foremen tend to reach similar levels of education than equipment operators.
+Crew foremen earn the highest salaries when working in the utilities industry, with an average yearly salary of $53,154.
+On the other hand, equipment operators are paid more in the energy industry with an average salary of $38,765.crew foremen tend to reach similar levels of education than equipment operators.
 In fact, crew foremen are 0.3% more likely to graduate with a Master's Degree and 0.3% more likely to have a Doctoral Degree.

 A mechanical spreader operators manage and operate all equipment in various industries where they perform their jobs.
 The operators work as general mechanics in building HVAC, general building maintenance, and pump station operations.
 They test electro-mechanical subsystems for operational reliability and circuit integrity.
 Their job includes promoting quality assurance and performance improvement programs within the organization.
 Also, they perform an energy audit to improve the efficiency of HVAC energy.

-But both careers also use different skills, according to real equipment operator resumes.
-While equipment operator responsibilities can utilize skills like "loaders," "asphalt," "backhoe," and "osha," some mechanical spreader operators use skills like "plumbing," "preventive maintenance," "repair equipment," and "mechanical systems."
+Each career also uses different skills, according to real equipment operator resumes.
+While equipment operator responsibilities can utilize skills like "loaders," "asphalt," "backhoe," and "osha," mechanical spreader operators use skills like "plumbing," "preventive maintenance," "repair equipment," and "mechanical systems."

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from equipment operators resumes, they are more likely to have skills like "loaders," "asphalt," "hand tools," and "safety rules."
-But a heavy machinery operator might have skills like "inspect machines," "assembly line," "steer loader," and "machine operation."
+The required skills of the two careers differ considerably.
+For example, equipment operators are more likely to have skills like "loaders," "asphalt," "hand tools," and "safety rules."
+But a heavy machinery operator is more likely to have skills like "inspect machines," "assembly line," "steer loader," and "machine operation."